 *All prices are correct at 12/02/2017 but are subject to change

 Accounts are due for settlement at the end of the consultation, the discharge of your cat & upon collection of drugs, diets & shop sales.
 The London Cat Clinic does not offer an account facility of any kind.
-We accept cash, or credit card/debit card – MasterCard, Visa, Delta, Switch and American Express (subject to a 1.5% surcharge).
+We accept cash, or credit card/debit card – MasterCard, Visa, Delta, Switch and American Express.

 To help our clients spread the cost of treatment we offer CarefreeCredit.
 CarefreeCredit provides affordable payment options at 0% APR from 6 months to 12 months.
 Credit is provided by external finance companies as determined by CarefreeCredit.
 The application process is quick and can be done in-clinic with an instant decision (subject to status)

 If you are unable to cover the costs of the estimate as specified please ask to discuss the matter with a member of staff, prior to treatment where the options available will be discussed and a formal contract entered into before treatment is given.

 If it becomes necessary for us to issue an invoice to you are terms and conditions are as follows: